SBIOML/rhd2000-driver/README.md

 - Verify compatibility with RHD2216 and RHD2132
 - Go from `.sh` to CMake
 - Add schematics for RHD2164 DDR flip-flop
+- Make sample_all use C=63 for auto incrementation (RHD2000 datasheet p.16)